kiliankoe/emeal-server/README.md

 Use a canteen's id as a URL parameter, e.g. `/meals/4` to list all known meals for a given canteen.
 At maximum this can include the next three weeks worth of data.

-The corresponding values for the `information`, `additives` and `allergens` fields can be found [here](https://github.com/kiliankoe/emeal-server/blob/master/Sources/App/Models/MealInformation.swift).
-It is very likely that these lists are not exhaustive.
-Should you come across values unknown to the app, please open an issue or send a PR, thanks!
+The corresponding values for the `information` can be found [here](https://github.com/kiliankoe/emeal-server/blob/master/Sources/App/Models/MealInformation.swift).
+Info on listed [allergens](https://www.studentenwerk-dresden.de/mensen/faq-8.html) and [additives](https://www.studentenwerk-dresden.de/mensen/zusatzstoffe.html) is provided by the Studentenwerk.

 ```js
 [